 - If someone touches a downed power line, do not touch or try to rescue them.
 You risk becoming a victim yourself.
 Call 911 immediately.

 If a downed power line falls on your vehicle:

 - Warn others not to touch the vehicle and ask them to call for help.

 - If you must leave the vehicle because of fire or other life-threatening situations, jump out and as far away as possible with both feet landing on the ground at the same time.
 Keeping your feet together, shuffle away from the scene.
 DO NOT touch the vehicle and the ground at the same time.

 Utility Emergency First Responder Online Training

-Responding to Utility Emergencies is a learning tool for emergency responders.
+Responding to Utility Emergencies (RTUE) is a learning tool for emergency responders.
 Through this brief course, emergency responders will learn how to recognize potential hazards involving electricity and address necessary guidelines that help assure the safety of responders and the public.